buaashuai/flutter_adapter/README.md

 # flutter_adapter

 A plugin that adapts the flutter application to different platforms, allowing your flutter application to flexibly and efficiently adapt to various platforms in the same flutter project, maximizing UI multiplexing, and sharing business logic code across different platforms.
+Support to select different layout styles in real time according to the screen orientation.
 <br><br>
 <font size=8>[Readme for Chinese](https://github.com/buaashuai/flutter_adapter/blob/master/README-cn.md)</font>